jsalin/catrover2/README.md

 Project status
 --------------

-Only the serial camera and graphical schematic are missing.
 The droid is fully operating and working reliably remotely.
+Only some functionality is missing anymore and they are listed on the TODO file.